Jaleco: History

-Japan Leisure began production of arcade video games by 1982, and changed their corporate name to Jaleco, an anagram of their older name, in March 1983.
-Jaleco begian production of home console video games for the Nintendo Entertainment System in Japan.
-Towards the mid 1980s, Jaleco would begin production of equipment for aquarium tanks, which were released under their JAQNO brand name.
-A North American office, Jaleco USA, opened in Wheeling, Illinois – this division commonly published other third-party video games for both the NES and SNES consoles, notably Maniac Mansion and R-Type III, alongside distribution of Jaleco video games in the United States.
+Japan Leisure began production of arcade video games by 1982, and changed their corporate name to Jaleco, taking the first two letters of each word of "Japan Leisure Co.", in March 1983.
+Jaleco began production of home console video games for the Nintendo Entertainment System in Japan.
+Towards the mid-1980s, Jaleco would begin production of equipment for aquarium tanks, which were released under their JAQNO brand name.
+A North American office, Jaleco USA, operated in Northbrook, Illinois.
+This division sometimes published other third-party video games for both the NES and SNES consoles, notably Maniac Mansion and R-Type III, alongside distribution of Jaleco video games in the United States.

-In late 1993, Jaleco's North American division departed from the arcade game scene, becoming solely a producer of games for home platforms.
 By 2000, Jaleco was struggling financially, being unable to produce a hit video game in several years.
-To keep the company afloat, Jaleco was acquired by Hong Kong-based company PCCW on November 1, 2000, where they became the Japanese division of the company, renamed to PCCW Japan.
-Heavy company restructuring was performing, with Jaleco's arcade division and other non-profitable areas of the company shuttering while retaining their home console video game division.
+To keep the company afloat, Jaleco was acquired by Hong Kong-based company PCCW in November 2000, where they became the Japanese division of the company, renamed to PCCW Japan.
+Heavy company restructuring was performing, with Jaleco's arcade division shuttering in April 2001 while retaining their home console video game division.
 In April 2001, PCCW Japan purchased the VR-1 Group, the holder of North American MMO developer VR-1 Entertainment, in order to have their operations expand globally.
 In October 2002, PCCW Japan merged Jaleco USA and VR-1 Entertainment into a new company, Jaleco Entertainment, relocating to Buffalo, New York.
 PCCW Japan was renamed back to Jaleco in 2004.
 They would continue to operate for several years as a subsidiary of PCCW, producing video games for home consoles and Japanese mobile phones, alongside soundtrack albums and applications for web browsers.